linagora/linshare/documentation/EN/upgrade/linshare-upgrade-from-v2.3-to-v4.0.md

 ```bash
 $ mongodump --host `host` --port `port`
 ```
+This will generate a folder named by default `dump`on ther current directory

-* Backup the file system
+* Backup the Filesystem

 The data is stored in `/var/lib/linshare`, a simple disk snapshot would be more than enough to back-up the data.